 St Peter ad Vincula stands within the bounds of the Tower of London.
 The chapel was founded in the 12th century, shortly after the white tower was completed, and is aptly dedicated.
 ‘St Peter ad vincula’ is ‘St Peter in chains’.
-The present building is mostly 16th century and is stuffed with famous bodies, often minus their heads.
-The chapel is a short walk from Tower Green where many executions took place.
-Two of Henry VIII’s wives, Anne Boleyn and Catherine Howard are buried here, as well as the ill fated Lady Jane Grey.
+The present building is primarily the 16th century and is stuffed with famous bodies, often minus their heads.
+The chapel is a short walk from Tower Green, where many executions took place.
+Two of Henry VIII’s wives, Anne Boleyn and Catherine Howard, are buried here, as well as the unfortunate Lady Jane Grey.

 50. St Peter upon Cornhill

-St Peter upon Cornhill was built by Wren in 1677-87.
-It has a red-brick tower topped with a dome and a little obelisk, and then a ten foot long St Peter’s key, all looming over a tiny, tucked away churchyard which is still surrounded by shops, as all City churches once were.
-Inside it is big, with a tunnel vault and aisles, and a chancel screen designed by Wren’s daughter.
-St Peter upon Cornhill is reputedly the oldest place of Christian worship in London, having being founded on the site of the Roman basillica by Lucius, the first Christian ruler of Britain, in AD 179.
+St Peter upon Cornhill Peter upon Cornhill was built by Wren in 1677-87.
+It has a red-brick tower topped with a dome and a little obelisk.
+Then a ten-foot-long St Peter’s key, all looming over a tiny, tucked away churchyard still surrounded by shops, as all City churches once were.
+Inside it is extensive, with a tunnel vault, aisles, and a chancel screen designed by Wren’s daughter.
+St Peter upon Cornhill is reputedly the oldest place of Christian worship in London, having been founded on the Roman basilica site by Lucius, the first Christian ruler of Britain, in AD 179.

 51. St Sepulchre

 St Sepulchre is dominated by its grey 15th century Gothic tower.
-Captain John Smith, the famous Governor of Virginia who was rescued by Pocahontas, was buried here in 1631.
+Captain John Smith, the famous Governor of Virginia, rescued by Pocahontas, was buried here in 1631.

 But St Sepulchre also has darker associations.
-In a glass case in the church is a hand-bell which was used to rouse prisoners in the adjoining Newgate prison on their final night.
-“All you who in the condemned hole do lie, prepare you, for tomorrow you shall die…” At one time they were hung on a gallows in the street outside the prison, and many must have raised their eyes to the tower of St Sepulchre as they were sent to the hereafter.
+In a glass case in the church is a hand-bell used to rouse prisoners in the adjoining Newgate prison on their final night.
+“All you who in the condemned hole do lie, Prepare you, for tomorrow you shall die…” At one time, they were hung on gallows in the street outside the prison, and many must have raised their eyes to the tower of St Sepulchre as they were sent to the hereafter.

-To the east of the church, there used to stand (until the war) a watch-house which was built in 1792 to survey the graveyard, which had become the main source of supply for grave-robbers.
+To the east of the church, there used to stand (until the war) a watch-house built in 1792 to survey the graveyard, which had become the primary supply source for grave-robbers.
 Purloined corpses were stored in an inn opposite the church until they were ready to be used at St Bartholomew’s hospital just down the road.

 Newgate Street EC1